apurbzz-1994/canvas_bulk_pages/README.md

 2. Clone this repository in your machine or download the project files via `Code > Download ZIP`.
 It is recommended to use a Python virtual environment (like [venv](https://docs.python.org/3/library/venv.html)) so that all modules and dependencies can be housed neatly in one place.

+3. Create a `.env` file to store your Canvas API URL and token.
+An `.env.example` file has been provided in this repo.

-3. Open your terminal and `cd` to the repository directory and run the following command:
+4. Open your terminal and `cd` to the repository directory and run the following command:

     ```
     pip install -r requirements.txt